jmfinch/gosetuplotrsdk/README.md

-# lotr
+# lotrsdk
-SDK for lotr - if only the fellowship had this.
+SDK for lotrsdk - if only the fellowship had this.

+TODO - Add links to currentfeatures.md and futurefeatures.md